Inbibo/shift_docs/docs/getting_started/basics/nesting_workflows.md

 ### Workflows on External Processes

 When using the `Workflow` node, the execution of the workflow happens on the same Python process Shift is running in.
 However, it is also possible to execute a workflow in an external process running in a different Python interpreter.
-To do so, please refer to the [`Workflow Process`](../../nodes/workflow_process.md) documentation.
+To do so, please refer to the `Workflow Process`(../../nodes/workflow#workflowprocess-node) documentation.